 If you hate parking charges, there’s also the added benefit of free or discounted parking in places all over the London when you drive electric.
 For instance in Westminster, if you pay for 10 mins, you’ll get up to 4 hours free parking in council parking bays.
 Happy days!

 So we’ve covered the most important questions PCO drivers are asking, from range to charging, running costs to extra benefits.
-If you’re currently working in and around London and feel like you could make the switch, why not learn about the brand new Nissan Leaf N-Connecta.
+If you’re currently working in and around London and feel like you could make the switch, why not learn about the brand new Nissan Leaf N-Connecta and our other electric PCO cars.
 This new shape version is available to order on our popular Rent 2 Buy scheme.

 *Sample size 100, taken in February 2018 from Otto Car’s database of Uber drivers.